 - Statement that identifiers might be removed from identifiable private information/ identifiable biospecimens and that the information/specimens could be used for future research without additional consent from the subject

 - Person to contact for answers to questions or in the event of a research-related injury or emergency

 - In the state of California subjects must be presented with a copy of the Experimental Subject’s Bill of Rights

 Waiver of one or more elements of informed consent may be permitted by the IRB for some research activities if appropriate.

 Electronic consents (eConsent) and electronic signatures may be used if the procedures for obtaining them, and the vendor, are approved by the IRB, and the risk of breach of confidentiality is minimized.
 The IRB will consider vendor security confidentiality issues–such as how a copy of the consent document may be provided for review if requested by the subject.

 The subject must agree to use the electronic format and must be provided a written copy of the informed consent in non-electronic form, and be provided description of any procedures that must be followed to withdraw their agreement to use an electronic record.

 Consent may be obtained electronically using DocuSign or REDCap.
+You may obtain HIPAA authorization electronically using DocuSign or REDCap for all studies, irrespective of risk level.
 In the event your participant population cannot access DocuSign or another secure and encrypted online platform (e.g., REDCap), you may consider having participants take photographs of their signed consents using their cell phones and emailing them to the study team.
 Make sure you document the consent process so that anyone examining your approach will be able to see how consent was obtained in good faith.